 Cali-Squeeze Seltzers provide a little something for everyone.
-We offer three classic Cali-Squeeze flavors — Blood Orange, Mango, P.O.G. — plus Pink Lemonade that are perfect for the beach, pool, or wherever you may find yourself.
+We offer three classic Cali-Squeeze flavors — Wild Berry, Ruby Grapefruit — plus Pink Lemonade that are perfect for the beach, pool, or wherever you may find yourself.
 Adaptable.
 Flavorful.
 And, of course, easy to drink.

 But, what is a seltzer?
 What makes it different from sparkling water?
 Or, like sparkling water?
 We sat down with Amy Crook, our Director of Quality Control, to find out.

 Hard seltzer is a fermented alcoholic beverage with fruit juice and flavorings added.
 Is it similar to sparkling water?
 They’re both effervescent and the flavor profiles of some seltzers can be reminiscent of your other favorite carbonated beverages, so, in a way, sure.
 But the idea behind hard seltzer is that it is a sparkling, alcoholic beverage that is easy, and highly enjoyable, to drink.

 Now, we’re going to let you in on a little secret, the base recipe for hard seltzer is more or less the same across all companies.
 What is it?
 Well, it’s cane sugar that is fermented into alcohol.
 What differentiates each brand, however, is how they decide to flavor them.
 Some brands use real fruit juice, artificial sweeteners, acids, or any combination of these to make their seltzers sweeter, or, more tart.
 For our Cali-Squeeze seltzers, we are adding real fruit juice to give them the most natural fruit flavor we can.